myDataScienceTech/basic-stats/README.md

 * Computes the mean of the set of numbers.
 * Computes the median of the set of numbers.
 * Computes the maximum of the set of numbers.
+* Contains the feature to undo the effect of previously added number.